ITSDF B56 CONSENSUS COMMITTEES PROCEDURES

 6.3 Letter Ballot Procedure for a Standard Action.

 6.3.1 The Secretary shall submit the letter ballot to the Main Committee members for execution and return within the established timeframe (see Section 6.3.3).
+Letter ballots shall indicate if it is a first consideration ballot or a second consideration ballot.

 6.3.2 Letter ballots for any standards action shall set forth clearly the full proposal being balloted and the closing date for the voting period.
 Letter ballots shall permit only the following forms of response: “approved,” “disapproved with reason,” “not voting with reason,” or “abstain with reason.”
 Except for “approved,” responses that do not contain a reason for the position taken shall be disqualified.
 “Disapproved with reason” ballots shall be accompanied by written comments setting forth any proposed additions and deletions of affected sections and a reason for each proposed change.
 “Not voting with reason” ballots shall not be counted in determining the number of votes cast.
 All other ballots (including “abstain with reason”) shall be counted in determining the number of votes cast.

-6.3.3 Letter ballots for standards action shall be closed upon receipt of all ballots but not later than four weeks after the date of issue, unless an extension of the balloting period has been established by the Chair.
+6.3.3 Letter ballots for standards action shall be closed upon receipt of all ballots but no less than four weeks after the date of issue, unless an extension of the balloting period has been established by the Chair.
 Follow-up notices shall be sent one week before the close of balloting to all members who have not returned a ballot.
 Members of the Main Committee are encouraged to return ballots as soon as possible.

 6.3.4 At the close of the voting period, the Secretary shall submit a complete voting tally to the members of the Main Committee.
 Late ballots and disapproved votes not accompanied by written comments shall not be considered in the voting tally (but may be held for future reference and action).
 All “disapproved with reason” ballots accompanied by comments shall be considered by the Main Committee or cognizant B56 Subcommittee in an attempt to resolve objections.
 The Chair of the Main Committee shall determine whether such consideration shall be conducted by the Main Committee or cognizant B56 Subcommittee and whether consideration shall be by correspondence or at a meeting.
-The results of such consideration shall be made known in writing (including electronic communications) to those who submitted the ballots.
+The results of such consideration and reasons therefore shall be made known in writing (including electronic communications) to those who submitted the ballots.

 6.3.5 One “disapproved with reason” ballot received within the voting period on a first consideration ballot shall prevent the item from proceeding toward final approval.
 All “disapproved with reason” ballots that are resolved or withdrawn without substantive change to the item as a result of Main Committee or B56 Subcommittee consideration require no further action and the item shall proceed toward final approval.
 Items for which a substantive change has been recommended by the Main Committee or B56 Subcommittee shall be resubmitted to the Main Committee as if it were a first consideration ballot.